-Christian currently works as a Virtualization Architect for Norway’s largest IT company EVRY, where he designs and implements virtualization solutions for enterprise clients as well as serving as the Tech Champion for server virtualization.
+Christian currently works as an Cloud Architect for Norway’s largest IT company EVRY in the Cloud Consulting division, where he helps enterprise clients navigate the ever changing world of datacenters as well as serving as the Tech Champion for server virtualization.

 Prior to joining EVRY, Christian was the Infrastructure Manager for a large Norwegian Shipping company, where he introduced virtualization throughout the organization.

 Christian lives in Bergen, Norway with his wife and two kids.

 CV / Resume:

 - Expanding the Boot Volume of a Windows Server 2008 Virtual Machine